rameerez/nondisposable/README.md

 # 🗑️ `nondisposable` - Block disposable email addresses from signing up to your Rails app

-`nondisposable` is a Ruby gem for Rails apps that checks and prevents users from signing up with disposable email addresses.
-The list of disposable emails is updated daily.
+`nondisposable` is a Ruby gem that prevents users from signing up to your Rails app with disposable email addresses.

+Just add `validates :email, nondisposable: true` to your User model, and you're done.

+It provides a job you can run daily to keep your disposable domain list up to date.

 ## Installation